TheBreakfastClub/CIS467/gameManifesto.md

   * Low Res: It is ice.
 If it hits the hero it will freeze her.
 But can be broken apart easily.

 * **Gnats:** small enemies
+  * Design: a small block or circle that is capable of small amounts of damage
+  * High Res: The gnat is well-defined and is can harm the user
+  * Medium Res: ?
+  * Low Res: The gnat has been blurred out to the point that it no longer exists

+* **Worm Snake:** snake-like enemy
+  * Design: a cylindrical enemy that slithers through the terrain
+  * High Res: a large snake capable of doing a lot of damage
+  * Medium Res: a smaller snale capable of doing some damage
+  * Low Res: a worm that is merely a nuisance (may cause some damage)

+* **Dragon:** a large, fire-breathing dragon!! (or some other large enemy)
+  * Design: a red dragon capable of breathing fire.
+Eggs have no effect.
+  * High Res: a detailed dragon capable of doing large amounts of damage
+  * Medium Res: a burred block that can still spread fire or otherwise do large amounts of damage.
+It is still impervious to eggs.
+  * Low Res: a solid block that stomps around trying to hurt the user, but is now succeptible to attacks

+* **Empty Block:** an empty box that tries to hurt the user
+  * Design: a white box with clearly defined borders
+  * High Res: the box is filled with different colors to indicate that the box is full.
+The box can only move slowly, but does more damage.
+  * Medium Res: The box moves more quickly and still does some damage.
+The interior of the box is lighter.
+  * Low Res: The box is empty.
+While the box can move more nimbly, it is easy to destroy.